 3. Keep their own surname when married

-4. Own property, operate business, study, and recieve equal pay for equal work
+4. Own property, operate business, study, and receive equal pay for equal work

-5. Inherit Property, and have their marriage dissolved in case on neglect or mistreatment
+5. Inherit Property, and have their marriage dissolved in case of neglect or mistreatment

-6. Participate in all forms of worship that a men participate in
+6. Participate in all forms of worship that men participate in